squidarth/squidarth.github.io/_posts/2022-11-26-fine-tuning-sd.md

 As-is, Stable Diffusion can produce some pretty amazing results and is pretty fun to play with.
 However, the images that Stable Diffusion can produce are limited to the dataset is trained on.
-If you want it to produce images of your dog, it unfortunately has no way of doing that out of the box.
+If you want it to produce images of your dog, for instance, it unfortunately has no way of doing that out of the box.

 # Fine-tuning